 Roku Streambar

-For less than the price of an Apple TV 4K, the Roku Streambar incorporates a nice mix of the features found in devices like the Streaming Stick+ and the Ultra to create a one-box solution for most of our modern media needs.
+The Roku Streambar sits comfortably on our list of the best soundbars under $500 for a reason: it incorporates a nice mix of the features found in devices like the Streaming Stick 4K and the Roku Ultra to create a one-box solution for most of our modern media needs — and it won't bankrupt you.

 For a single-cable connection, simply connect the Streambar to an available HDMI ARC port on your TV.
 But if your TV doesn't have HDMI ARC, you can use the HDMI cable to send video to your TV and use the Streambar's optical port to receive audio from the TV.